Volume IV · Life Dashboard · Tool 005

 Anxiety (GAD-7), depression (PHQ-9), and stress/burnout are related but distinct constructs.
 Stress is about appraisal of demands; burnout is about cumulative exhaustion; anxiety is about anticipatory worry; depression is about persistent low mood.
 Many people score elevated on multiple — these tools are designed to be used alongside each other, not as substitutes.
 The comorbidity panel above shows the empirical correlations.

-Methodology Implements the PSS-10 from Cohen, Kamarck & Mermelstein (1983, JHSB) and the CBI Personal Burnout subscale from Kristensen et al. (2005, Work & Stress).
+Methodology LBL-original 24-item, six-facet instrument with constructs anchored to Cohen, Kamarck & Mermelstein (1983, JHSB) for perceived stress and Kristensen et al. (2005, Work & Stress) for personal burnout.
 Authored by Abiot Y. Derbie, PhD, reviewed by Eskezeia Y. Dessie, PhD.

 Comorbidity context Co-occurrence prevalence drawn from Bianchi et al. (2021, Clin Psychol Sci) for burnout–depression, Membrive-Jiménez et al. (2022) for burnout–sleep, and Richardson et al. (2012) for stress–cardiovascular risk.